Unsupervised Super-Resolution Data Assimilation Using Conditional Variational Autoencoders with Estimating Background Covariances via Super-Resolution: SRDA using the ELBO

-We discuss a sequential SRDA method applicable to atmosphere or ocean models (simply called fluid models).
-The background state $\bm{X}$ is hereafter referred to as the forecast state because it is obtained by integrating a fluid model over time.
-The assimilation and forecast processes are executed alternately.
+We introduce a sequential SRDA method applicable to CFD simulations.
+The background state $\bm{x}$ is hereafter referred to as the forecast state because it is a prior forecast given by an LR fluid model.
+The forecast and assimilation are executed alternately, as in other statistical DA methods.\cite{Asch+2016SIAM, Carrassi+2018WIRE} This assimilation is performed using a trained CVAE's encoder.

-The sequential SRDA is performed using a trained encoder (Figure \ref{fig:inference-tranining-method}a).
-Consider a constant assimilation interval $\Delta T$.
-At each assimilation time, the observations $\bm{Y}$ and LR forecast state $\bm{X}$ are fed into the encoder, yielding the mean of the true state, $\bm{M}(\bm{X}, \bm{Y})$.
-This output $\bm{M}(\bm{X}, \bm{Y})$ is treated as the HR analysis state and is resized to the LR using an algebraic method, such as linear interpolation.
-In the subsequent assimilation cycle, the resized analysis is used as the initial condition for the LR fluid model, and the forecast states are calculated via numerical integration over $\Delta T$.
-The forecast at the final time step is input to the encoder to infer the next analysis state.
-During the integration over $\Delta T$, forecasts can be generated at any time, while the output time step is a quarter of the observation interval in Figure \ref{fig:inference-tranining-method}a.
-This configuration corresponds to that used in the numerical experiments (Sections \ref{sec:methods} and \ref{sec:results-discussion}).
-The decoder is not utilized in the sequential SRDA, as its role differs from that of the encoder; specifically, the decoder generates observations that are subject to certain noise, such as measurement errors (Section \ref{subsec:evaluation-generated-obsevations}).
+Figure \ref{fig:sequential_SRDA} shows a schematic of the sequential SRDA.
+We assume a constant assimilation interval $\Delta T$.
+At each assimilation time step, the encoder assimilates the HR observations $\bm{y}$ into the LR forecast state $\bm{x}$, thereby estimating the HR analysis $\bm{a}_{\text{HR}}$.
+This $\bm{a}_{\text{HR}}$ is resized to the LR using an algebraic method, such as linear interpolation.
+In the next assimilation cycle, the resized analysis is used as the initial condition for the LR fluid model, and forecasts are computed by numerical integration over $\Delta T$.
+The forecast at the final time step is fed to the encoder to infer the subsequent HR analysis.

-A notable feature of the proposed SRDA is its capability to super-resolve LR forecasts using the trained SR model.
-This SR process is independent of the assimilation conducted by the encoder, enabling the generation of HR forecast states at any time step.
+The decoder is not used in the sequential SRDA; rather, it is used only in the training phase to learn the observation operator.
+In contrast, the trained SR model can be used in the test phase (i.e., the operational phase) to super-resolve LR forecast states.
+This SR operation is independent of assimilation, enabling the inference of HR forecasts at any time step.

-For training the SR model and CVAE, we adopt an offline strategy in which training data are pre-generated based on three assumptions.
-The offline data generation involves numerical integration using the LR fluid model that is initialized by the analysis state.
-However, such an analysis is unavailable before the encoder is trained.
-To circumvent this, an LR state that approximates the true state is assumed to be derived from existing datasets, such as reanalysis data.
-This first assumption is likely to be satisfied in real-world applications due to the condition of LR.
-Using the acquired LR state as the initial condition, numerical integration is conducted over an interval of $\Delta T$ to obtain the LR forecast state (Figure \ref{fig:inference-tranining-method}b).